 We invite your school or university to ‘take the pledge’ and celebrate the intelligence, ability and employability of neurodivergent students and staff.

-In New Zealand and Australia local members of the Autistic Collaboration community with the support of S23M and the Untapped Group are assisting schools with neurodiversity education resources leading up to the event.
+In New Zealand and Australia local members of the Autistic Collaboration Trust with the support of S23M are assisting schools with neurodiversity education resources leading up to the event.

 Members of the neurodiversity movement adopt a position of diversity that encompasses a kaleidoscope of identities that intersects with the LGBTQIA+ kaleidoscope by recognising neurodivergent traits – including but not limited to ADHD, Autism, Dyscalculia, Dyslexia, Dyspraxia, Synesthesia, Tourette’s Syndrome – as natural variations of cognition, motivations, and patterns of behaviour within the human species.

 Diversity is inclusion.
-1 in 5 people are neurodivergent!
+1 in 5 people are considered neurodivergent from the hypernormative perspective of our industrialised society!

 Your school can sign up here to participate.

 In the light of legitimate concerns about slowing the spread of COVID-19 you may want to consider engaging students in collaborative online research and learning activities related to neurodiversity.
-In this context you can draw on the learning resources curated on the following websites:
+In this context you can draw on the learning resources curated on the following websites and web pages:

 - Neurodiversity Celebration Week – The advantages of perceiving the world differently